kchen21/NoteBinder/README.md

 On the database side, two tables have been created to handle tags.
 Since notes can have MANY tags and tags can have MANY notes, creating a `tags` table is not enough.
 Thus, a join table, `taggings`, has been added.

 The `tags` table consists of `id` and `name` columns, while the `taggings` table consists of `id`, `note_id`, and `tag_id` columns.
 Through `taggings`, associations have been created corresponding two the many-to-many relationship mentioned earlier.
 This is what allows the app to get the tags of a given note and get the notes that have the a given tag, and upon destruction of a tag, disconnect the tag from its notes.

+## Account Update

+The 'Account Update' page can be accessed via a link on the upper-right corner of the page.
+It is rendered using the `AccountUpdate` component.
+On the page, the user can update his/her full name and email, and also upload an avatar.
+Avatar uploading is implemented using the Paperclip library mentioned earlier and Amazon Web Services.
+Once a user updates his/her details, he/she will be redirected to the path `/notes/new`, where he/she can see his updated avatar on the top of the sidebar and an updated welcome message on the upper-right of the page.